 VISUAL ARTS IN CONTEXT VISUAL ARTS METHODS COMMUNICATING VISUAL ARTS Theoretical practice Students examine and compare the work of artists from different cultural contexts.
 Students consider the contexts influencing their own work and the work of others. for making art.
-Students investigate and compare how and why different techniques have evolved and the Students explore ways of communicating through visual and written means.
+Students investigate and compare how and why different Students explore ways of communicating through visual and written means.
 Students make artistic choices about how to most effectively communicate knowledge and understanding.
 Art-making practice Students make art through a process of investigation, thinking critically and experimenting with techniques.
 Students apply identified techniques to their own developing work.
 Students experiment with diverse media and explore techniques for making art.
 Students develop concepts through processes that are informed by skills, techniques and media.
 Students produce a body of artwork through a process of reflection and evaluation, shoeing a synthesis of skill, media and concept.
 Curatorial practice Students develop an informed response to work and exhibitions they have seen and experienced.
-Students begin to formulate personal intentions for creating and displaying their own artworks. the process of selection and the Students select and present resolved works for exhibition.
+Students begin to formulate personal intentions for creating and displaying their own artworks.
+Students evaluate how their ongoing work communicates meaning and purpose.
+Students consider the nature of 'exhibition' and think about the process of selection and the potential impact of their work on different audiences.
+Students select and present resolved works for exhibition.
 Students explain the ways in which the works are connected.
 Students discuss how artistic judgments impact the overall presentation.

 ASSESSMENT

-TYPE FORMAT WEIGI % H HTING L/SL
+TYPE FORMAT WEIGHTING % HL/SL

-EXTERNAL 60
+EXTERNAL 60 60

 Task 1 Comparative Study Independent critical and contextual investigation SL-Compare at least 3 different artworks, by at least 2 different artists, with commentary (10-15 pages) HL- as SL and a reflection on how their work has been influenced by any of the art/artists examined (3-5 pages) 20

 Task 2 Process portfolio Students submit carefully selected materials which evidence their experimentation, exploration, manipulation & refinement of a variety of visual arts activities over the 2 years.
 40

 INTERNAL 50 50

 Exhibition Submission of a selection of resolved artworks from their exhibition SL-4-7 pieces with exhibition text & a curatorial rationale (400 words maximum) HL-8-11 pieces with exhibition text & a curatorial rationale (700 words maximum) 40